Halludba71/Shogun-Manga-Reader/README.md

-# Shogan-Manga-Reader
+# Shogun-Manga-Reader
-Shogan is a Manga Reader Web App created for my A level Coursework.
+Shogun is a Manga Reader Web App created for my A level Coursework.
 Features will try to remain similar to Tachiyomi

 ## Current Features